 You can also explore some of the countryside and wild gardens around the forge, Ros the resident landlady offers guided tours in the summer, and there are plenty of great walking spots nearby.

-Day two will start with heat treating and then finishing off the shaping of the blades.
+Day two will start with a grinding demo and then you'll get to grind in the geometry of the blades.
 After that you will be shown the polishing and acid etching process.
 This is the exciting bit where the pattern weld which you made on day one will become visible.

 The next and final step is handling, we have a variety of woods at the workshop, but please feel free to bring materials.
 Do drop us a message before hand if you wish and we can give you some guidance.